 It can vary throughout each puppy, in each litter.
 The Bo-Jack is known for having a small, rounded head, much like that of a Bulldog.

-Their snout is short and stubby, colored in a deep shade of black.
-Their coat is short and rough, ranging colors of white, tan, brown, black and gold.
+Their snout is short and stubby, coloured in a deep shade of black.
+Their coat is short and rough, ranging colours of white, tan, brown, black and gold.